Have you hit a weight loss plateau? Have you tried everything but that weight just keeps on coming back to find you?

 Step 3: Assess if you’re eating too much protein

 It’s easy to fall into the habit of overeating protein and underestimating protein portions.
 Too much dietary protein can drive down ketone production (Marliss 1978) when consumed in excess of our body’s needs.
 Read more about this in this deep dive on protein by myself, Dr. Stephen Phinney, and Dr. Jeff Volek.

 Your protein consumption should fall into this range.
 This chart shows protein in terms of ounces of protein-containing food, and each ounce typically contains about 7 grams of protein.

 - Track your protein consumption for a few days and compare it to your goal range

-- If you’re finding yourself hitting a weight plateau when your carb intake is below your personal threshold and your ketones are consistently below 0.5 mM, try lowering your protein intake to the low end of your recommended range.
+- If you’re finding yourself hitting a weight plateau when your carb intake is below your personal threshold and when testing your ketones, are consistently below 0.5 mM, try lowering your protein intake to the low end of your recommended range.
 Test and see the results.

 - Keep an eye on your snacking.
 Are your snacks protein-heavy, like nuts or cheese?
 Protein can creep up, especially when fat intake is inadequate and you find yourself snacking out of hunger.